-Technical Standards for the SRU Athletic Training Education Program
+Technical Standards for the SRU Athletic Training Program

 Compliance with the technical standards does not guarantee a student's eligibility for the BOC credentialing examination.

-Candidates for selection to the ATEP must demonstrate:
+Candidates for selection to the ATP must demonstrate:

 1. The mental capacity to assimilate, analyze, synthesize, integrate concepts and problem solve to formulate assessment and therapeutic judgments and to be able to distinguish deviations from the norm.